Looking for the best line for Crappie fishing?

 What Makes Fluorocarbon the Best Fishing Line for Crappie

 Fluorocarbon fishing line is ideal for crappie and panfish due to its tensile strength and very low visibility while in the water.
 Fluorocarbon line does not reflect light as readily as monofilament line and does not share the elastic nature of monofilament.
-That makes fluorocarbon an ideal choice when fishing in clear waters and especially for targeting crappie and panfish in clear or shallow waters.
+That makes fluorocarbon fishing line an ideal choice when fishing in clear waters and especially for targeting crappie and panfish in clear or shallow waters.

 The best fluorocarbon fishing lines for crappie include: